 Ellwood's seasons and hours of operation are given with those of the rest of the park's attractions here.
 Volunteers of the Friends of Wilderness Battlefield give tours of the house when it is open.
-At all other times, visitors who want to visit the grounds at Ellwood must sign in and receive a pass at the Chancellorsville Visitor Center.
+At all other times, visitors who want to visit the grounds at Ellwood may park outside the gate and walk onto the grounds during daylight hours.

 To reach Ellwood, turn into the gravel driveway at the brown "Ellwood" sign on Rt.
 20, 0.6 miles west of Rt.
 20's intersection with Rt.
 3. (The Ellwood driveway-entrance is on your left when headed west on Rt.
 20, in the direction of Orange, and on your right when headed east on Rt.
 20, in the direction of the intersection with Rt.
 3.)
 If you have questions about Ellwood or its hours of operation, call (540) 786-2880.

 Below is the text from the park brochure on Ellwood: